adob/BambuStudio-ZAA/README.md

 - [Theaninova/GCodeZAA](https://github.com/Theaninova/GCodeZAA) - GCode post-processing script to enable smooth(-ish) non-planar top surfaces

+## Limitations

+Collisions are currently not handled though a method of doing is described in the paper.

+The algorithm performs a large number of ray intersection tests and this is done using a general purpose ray intersection algorithm.
+This can likely be sped up using a purpose-specific structure since the direction vector is always fixed.

 ## Original README

 Bambu Studio is a cutting-edge, feature-rich slicing software.